LoreArc

 Features

-• Recedes when approached, advances when ignored
+• Recedes when approached, approaches when receded

-• Lures lost travellers deeper into the bog
+• Lures lost travellers into the marsh

 Stories